hbctraining/spatial_nanocourse/lessons/visum_hd.md

 object_filt <- FindClusters(object_filt, cluster.name = "seurat_cluster.sketched", resolution = .65)
 ```

-Finally, let's use UMAP using the principal components as input - **again UMAP explanation can be lifted from scRNA-seq**.
-Why do we get UMAP projects for the sub-sampled data and not the full dataset?
-**Can we plot the UMAP?**
+Finally, let's use UMAP using the principal components as input.
+UMAP is a method that aims to place cells with similar local neighborhoods in high-dimensional space together in low-dimensional space, which is useful for visualizing our newly calculated clusters.
+We observe good separation between groups annotated as separate clusters, which is sign that our clustering indeed represents various cell types.

 ```r
 object_filt <- RunUMAP(object_filt, reduction = "pca.sketch", reduction.name = "umap.sketch", return.model = T, dims = 1:50)